kango2/Annotation/README.md

 <!-- end of the list -->
 **Option B** will just do a similarity blast search to uniprot for gene identification

-# Annotating new genome for same species using existing training parameters (NEW)
+# Annotating new genome for same species using existing training parameters (AUTO)
-Similar to the **NEW** section above
+Similar to the **AUTO** section above but for running with existing training parameters.
 - Download the script and make it executable
 ```
 wget https://github.com/kango2/Annotation/raw/main/PipelineSettings_StartPipeline2.sh